fun33333/HDMS/Docs/Help Desk.md

 * Must provide a reason (optional if system-detected duplicates).

-* Requester is notified instantly.
+* requestor is notified instantly.

 * Ticket moves to *Rejected* state (locked from edits).